Stuycs-K/final-project-3-lee-kyle-lin-jiawen/WORKLOG.md

 - made planting seeds like watering (click to plant)

 - added sprites to player, changes when watering (doesn't work for planting a seed, but not sure why)

+### 5/31/24

+- debugged methods (made the changing sprites when watering work)

+- changed background and updated coordinates to make more sense

+### 6/2/24 - 6/3/24

+- added harvesting mechanic

+- finished it on 6/3 and made the harvested crop show up in the inventory

+- added textboc class and the system prints now display on game screen

+### 6/5/24

+- added a dialouge box graphics

+- made it so that the textbox now displays on the dialouge box

+- tested the new buttons to switch from seed to water mode and vice versa, bugs sometimes (need to work on later!!)